Published: 1 December 2025

 The selections mark Phase I of a two-step process created under House Bill 46.
-The law directs state officials to issue a total of 12 new medical cannabis dispensing licenses across Texas.
+The law directs state officials to issue a total of 12 new medical cannabis dispensing licenses, bringing the statewide total to fifteen once the expansion is complete.

 The nine companies moving forward, along with their public health regions, are listed below: